 “My daughter is changing into a male and I feel like I'm in a movie.
-I want to be there and I want to be loving, but it's scaring me. ” – Veronika
+I want to be there and I want to be loving, but it's scaring me. ”

-The words gender and sex are often used interchangeably, but they do have slightly different meanings; sex tends to refer to biological differences, while gender more often refers to cultural and social differences, and sometimes includes a broader range of identities than the binary of male and female.
+The words gender and sex are often used interchangeably, but they have different meanings; sex tends to refer to biological differences, while gender more often refers to cultural and social differences, and sometimes includes a broader range of identities than the binary of male and female.

 For the longest time, it was assumed that sex and gender were linked and fixed; that all males are or should be masculine and that all females are or should be feminine.
 In many cultures, there are very rigid expectations around how boys and girls must behave, as well as stereotypes of acceptable feminine and masculine behaviours.

 A person whose gender identity is in contrast to the sex they were born with may identify as transgender.
 To express their gender, transgender people may 'transition' from the sex that they were assigned at birth (biological sex) with the help of medications or surgery.
 However, this may not be an option for everyone.
 There is more information on this in the Seeking support section below.